Plus, FREE Gifts! | Details Here.

 I have bought 3 or more of these.
 My son keeps carrying them off.
 A basic corner punch is one of the best things to have in your supply kit.
 It's great to use on pictures to make them look more polished, On paper embellishments to make them really a part of the lo, not just laying there.
 All I can find in stores is the medium punch, I am going to buy a large one and maybe a small one from sb.com.
 It make everything unified, imo.

-Used in this layout: Christmas Breakfast (closed)
+Used in this project: WAITING

 With this punch, even if you had nothing else other than paper, you can create really nice, clean, eye-pleasing layouts.
 I'm a beginner, and I think this is great for beginners to add to the first set of supplies they buy.
 It was the first new tool I used at my local scrapbook store, too, even before using glue.
 It's also relatively inexpensive.

-Used in this layout: After the Rain
+Used in this project: After the Rain

 When I was looking at buying a corner rounder punch, I was confused about the difference between the "small" and "big" ones.
 Now I know that refers to how sharp a corner your punch will give you and I think this "medium" punch is perfect for your regular corner rounding needs.

-Used in this layout: The Newlyweds (1)
+Used in this project: The Newlyweds (1)